thenexthub/Codira/docs/StandardLibraryProgrammersManual.md

 # Standard Library Programmers Manual

 This is meant to be a guide to people working on the standard library.
 It covers coding standards, code organization, best practices, internal annotations, and provides a guide to standard library internals.
-This document is inspired by LLVM's excellent [programmer's manual](http://llvm.org/docs/ProgrammersManual.html) and [coding standards](http://llvm.org/docs/CodingStandards.html).
+This document is inspired by LLVM's excellent [programmer's manual](http://toolchain.org/docs/ProgrammersManual.html) and [coding standards](http://toolchain.org/docs/CodingStandards.html).

-TODO: Should this subsume or link to [StdlibRationales.rst](https://github.com/swiftlang/swift/blob/main/docs/StdlibRationales.rst)?
+TODO: Should this subsume or link to [StdlibRationales.rst](https://github.com/languagelang/language/blob/main/docs/StdlibRationales.rst)?

-TODO: Should this subsume or link to [AccessControlInStdlib.rst](https://github.com/swiftlang/swift/blob/main/docs/AccessControlInStdlib.rst)
+TODO: Should this subsume or link to [AccessControlInStdlib.rst](https://github.com/languagelang/language/blob/main/docs/AccessControlInStdlib.rst)

-In this document, "stdlib" refers to the core standard library (`stdlib/public/core`), our Swift overlays for system frameworks (`stdlib/public/Darwin/*`, `stdlib/public/Windows/*`, etc.), as well as the auxiliary and prototype libraries under `stdlib/private`.
+In this document, "stdlib" refers to the core standard library (`stdlib/public/core`), our Codira overlays for system frameworks (`stdlib/public/Darwin/*`, `stdlib/public/Windows/*`, etc.), as well as the auxiliary and prototype libraries under `stdlib/private`.

 ## Coding style